Laura Ingalls Wilder Homestead Tour

 - Burr Oak, Iowa

-In addition to the homesteads of Laura Ingalls Wilder, we recommend a stop at the Herbert Hoover Presidential Library, which is a great halfway point, to see its ongoing Wilder family exhibits.
+In addition to the homesteads of Laura Ingalls Wilder, we recommend a stop at the Herbert Hoover Presidential Library in West Branch, Iowa, which is a great halfway point, to see its ongoing Wilder family exhibits.

 Far removed from prairie life, travelers to the South can visit a Laura Ingalls Wilder stop in the Florida panhandle called the “Laura Ingalls Wilder Homestead Park,” which is on the site where the author and her husband lived briefly (1891-1892).
 The park features a marker and is near the historic church of the era but the house is no longer there.
 We recommend adding it to the Alabama Author Adventures Trail rather than the Florida Author Adventure Trail, as it is closer to the Alabama border.
 Read about it here: Laura Ingalls Wilder Homestead Park.